Large Language Models as Automatic Annotators and Annotation Adjudicators for Fine-Grained Opinion Analysis: Related Work

-LLMs are known to be sensitive to the prompts \cite{zhuo-etal-2024-prosa} and exhibit a higher level of variability in performing complex tasks \cite{llm_reproduce_2025}.
-To minimise the spurious interaction between the prompt and model selection as a confounding variable, we adopt \textbf{DSPy} \cite{dspy_2024} and the approach of \textit{``programming LLMs''} rather than prompting them naively.
+\paragraph{Prompt Engineering} LLMs are known to be sensitive to the prompts \citep{zhuo-etal-2024-prosa} and exhibit a higher level of variability in performing complex tasks \citep{llm_reproduce_2025}.
+To minimise the spurious interaction between the prompt and model selection as a confounding variable, we adopt \textbf{DSPy} \citep{dspy_2024} and the approach of \textit{``programming LLMs''} rather than prompting them naively.
 It shifts the focus from performing string manipulation on prompt strings to programming with structured, declarative modules that automatically prepare prompts using a small sample of annotated examples.

-In this work, we propose a declarative pipeline based on LLMs for fine-grained opinion annotation.
-In addition to utilising individual LLMs to annotate text with fine-grained opinions, we also propose a novel LLM-based Adjudication approach to combine multiple annotations to resolve inter-annotator disagreement and obtain final annotations.
+To aggregate these programmed outputs, we avoid single-model redundancy techniques such as self-consistency \citep{wang2023selfconsistency}.
+Instead, diverse annotators are combined.
+We evaluate fixed-rule voting aggregation and propose an LLM-as-adjudicator approach, inspired by stacked generalisation \citep{stacked_general_1992}, to synthesise distinct model annotations and resolve complex relational structures.